 Bishop Barron – Letter to a Suffering Church

-The book will be distributed on the Weekend of September 14th and 15th.
-I think that a period of two weeks to read will enable the people to get through the slim but somewhat jarring volume.
-After the distribution, I will host two or three meetings in order to allow parishioners to gather and process what Bishop Barron has, with characteristic insight, shared with the faithful.
+The book will be distributed on this Weekend, September 14th and 15th.
+I think that a period of two weeks to read will enable you to get through the slim but somewhat jarring volume.
+After the distribution, I will host two meetings in order to allow parishioners to gather and process what Bishop Barron has, with characteristic insight, shared with the faithful.
 The meetings will be held on Tuesday October 1st and 15th.
 Our moderator will be Sr. Patricia Talone, RSM.
 We will meet in the PLC at 7:00.